nateify/comic-list/README.md

     pip install comic-list

 # Description
-comic-list.py will print a list of owned and missing issue numbers given a folder which contains comic book files with issue number in the file name.
+comic-list will print a list of owned and missing issue numbers given a folder which contains comic book files with issue number in the file name.

 Default supported extensions are: CBZ, CBR, CB7, CBA, CBT